In this updated 2018 Moz Pro review, we pull back the curtain to see what the Wizards of Moz have up their sleeves.

 - User experience is often disjointed between the campaign area and other areas like Keyword Explorer and Open Site Explorer.
 Terminology can be confusing too.

-- Keyword Explorer includes 3 novel keyword metrics: potential, importance, and opportunity (which factors in how SERP features decrease organic CTR)
+- Keyword Explorer includes 3 novel keyword metrics: priority, importance, and organic CTR (which factors in how SERP features decrease organic CTR)

 - Keyword Explorer uses clickstream data in a innovative way to avoid being at the mercy of Google’s continued restriction of keyword data.